Naidsipo/TUCardBuilder/README.md

 # TUCardBuilder
-Some sort of Alpha version of Card image maker for the game Tyrant Unleashed.
+Some sort of test version of Card image maker for the game Tyrant Unleashed.